cjdoris/ExactpAdics/docs/getters.md

 > {:.ret}
 {:.intrinsic}

 The getter which returns the return value of f(return value of g).
+If AllowConst is false then f must return a getter; if true then f may return a non-getter, in which case this is the value of the returned getter.